Serving all people by providing personalized health and wellness through exemplary care, education and research.

 ‘Tis the season to be jolly, but also the season for home injuries.
 Nearly 12,800 emergency room visits each year are attributed to holiday hazards, such as falls and electric shocks from hanging decorations, according to the Home Safety Council.

-Here, David Tobias, M.D., family medicine on physician on the Baylor Plano medical staff shows us how to keep our family and friends safe in our home this holiday season.
+Here, David Tobias, M.D., family medicine on physician on the Baylor Scott & White - Plano medical staff shows us how to keep our family and friends safe in our home this holiday season.

 Examine holiday lights and extension cords before plugging them in.
 Get rid of any that are frayed or damaged.
 And follow the instructions on the packages when connecting multiple strands of lights.
 The rule of thumb is not to connect more than three strands to any one outlet.
 Always unplug lights and cords when sleeping or leaving home.